s-amberg/cpla/week09/README.md

 * a) With a constexpr function `fibo(unsigned)`
 * b) With a variable template `fibo_v<unsigned>`
 * c) With a user defined literal operator `5_fibo` that is evaluated at compile-time
-* d)  Measure and compare the compilation and run-time for computing the 46th fibonacci number
+* d)  Measure and compare the compilation and run-time for computing the 46th fibonacci number.
+Does it make a difference regarding compilation time if the signature is changed to `fibo(unsigned const & n)`?

 2. Implement similar constructs to the above that return an `std::array<int, n>` filled with the `n` first fibonacci numbers instead.
 Unfortunately, even though `std::array` is a literal type in C++17, its comparison operations are not `constexpr`.
 First implement a function for comparing the content of `std::array` at compile time: `arrayEquals`.